 Bass Level: Sets the level of low frequencies.
 Treble Level: Sets the level of high frequencies.

 DVD Sound Mode: Sets the audio format of the DVD-disc playing (for other sources, see Surround Mode in each respective chapter).
 Once set to stereo, every surround format on a DVD will be converted to a pure stereo signal.
-Once set to DPLII, all stereo signals on a DVD are forced into 5.1., leaving all multichannel signals in their original format.
-This setting is recommended.
-Original will follow the surround format on the disc.
+Once set to any of the Dolby Virtual Speaker modes, all stereo signals on a DVD are forced any of the Dolby Virtual Speaker modes into virtual surround for surround playback with only two loudspeakers.